 e360: Later this month, the U.N. will meet to formally adopt 17 sustainable development goals that will address a wide range of issues.
 Do you see the concept of planetary boundaries being taken into account in those goals?

 Rockström: Yes, I do.
 The Sustainable Development Goals say that we want world development within quantitative, scientifically defined, global environmental goals.
 And four of the 17 goals are planetary boundaries.
+There is a climate goal, a freshwater goal, a biodiversity goal, and an ocean goal.

 ‘What keeps me awake at night is the slow pace of change, and that we win one, and then lose one.’